 - Chapin Auditorium

-NOTE: The College must obtain a “Day Beer & Wine” license to serve alcohol in Chapin.
-There is a two (2) week deadline prior to the event.
-The cost is $30.00.
+NOTE: The College must obtain a "Day Beer & Wine" license to serve alcohol.
+There is a strict two (2) week deadline prior to the event (no exceptions) and may take up to 13 business days for approval.
+The cost is $45.00.

 TIPS trained bartenders will be provided for all events where alcoholic beverages are served.
 Approximately 45 minutes prior to the start of the social event, the Chairperson should plan to greet the bartending staff.
 At this time, our staff will: